*Due to COVID-19, in-person visitation has been suspended until further notice. Click here to create your online video visitation account.*

 Inmates on disciplinary status are restricted from personal visits during their disciplinary sentence.
 Visits may be scheduled once an inmate completes disciplinary status or during the designated reprieve period.

 VISITATION FOR TRUST UNITS:

-Trusty Units (W-1, W-2 and W-3) are allowed one, thirty-minute visit per week.
+Trusty Units (W-1, W-2, and W-3) are allowed one thirty-minute visit per week.
 The visit will be scheduled during the inmates’ work time.
-Inmates in W-2 and W-3 unit will be responsible for scheduling their own visitation and notifying their family member(s) of the visitation time.
-Family members of inmates housed in W-1 unit will need to contact Visitation to schedule their appointment twenty-four hours in advance.
-Appointments will not be scheduled during an inmates’ designated work times and inmates will not be held in from their work assignment unless prior authorization has been given from the On-Duty Watch Commander or designee.
-The visitors will report to the main building (visitation section) and obtain visitors pass and directions to the Satellite Unit.
+Inmates in W-2 and W-3 units will be responsible for scheduling their own visitation and notifying their family member(s) of the visitation time.
+Family members of inmates housed in the W-1 unit will need to contact Visitation to schedule their appointment twenty-four hours in advance.
+Appointments will not be scheduled during an inmate’s designated work times, and inmates will not be held in from their work assignment unless prior authorization has been given from the On-Duty Watch Commander or designee.
+The visitors will report to the main building (visitation section) to obtain a visitor pass and directions to the Satellite Unit.
 Only three visitors may visit at one time.

 Attorneys, Law Enforcement Officers, Private Investigators, Religious or Program Volunteers

 Professional visitors will be allowed to visit inmates any day during the week, provided the visit does not jeopardize the security of the facility or interferes with the normal operations of the facility (e.g., the visitor arrives at a time when headcounts are being conducted, meals being served, etc.)